ivoire/Artifactorial/README.md

     curl 'http://example.com/artifacts/home/?format=yaml'

-It's also possible to create a link to share a specific artifact with someone without any right on the directory that contains the artifact.
+It's also possible to create a link to share a specific artifact with someone without any right on the directory that contains the artifact:

-The artifact can then be downloaded using
+    curl -X PUT http://example.com/shares/ -d token=123456789 -d path=home/debian/private/debian-sid.qcow2

+Use the url returned by the previous command to download the artifact:

     curl 'http://example.com/shares/123456789abcdef123456abcdef12345'